nagasudhirpulla/taming_python/blog/skills/flask_submounting.md

 hostedApp = Flask(__name__)
 hostedApp.wsgi_app = DispatcherMiddleware(NotFound(), {
-    "/app": app
+    "/myApp": app
 })

 # run the server
 hostedApp.run(host="0.0.0.0", port=50100, debug=True)
 ```
-* int, float, path, uuid are the supported variable types that can be extracted from URL segments
+* In the above example the flask application named app

 ### extract variables from URL query parameters
 * using request.args imported from flask module, we can extract the query parameters from URL